 - Twelve-step support groups, such as Alcoholics Anonymous or Narcotics Anonymous

 - Detox programs, outpatient or residential programs, and halfway houses

 - Al-Anon, Alateen and other programs that offer support to the friends and families impacted by substance use disorders

-To find a program near you, call the National Clearinghouse for Alcohol and Drug Information hotline at 800-729-6686.
+To find a program near you, call SAHMSA's National Helpline at 800-662-4357 or find treament centers online.
 You may also read the Substance Abuse and Mental Health Administration's fact sheet on mutual support groups to learn more about 12-step programs and other self-help groups.

 No matter what you're going through, there’s peace of mind in knowing that support is available whenever you need it.
 Getting help can be the beginning of returning to mission and family readiness and the launching point to a more productive and meaningful life.